 Investigate insects found in New Zealand to answer questions about life cycles, classification, conservation and biosecurity.
 Start by watching our webinar All about insects.

-The Super Insects article has all Countdown’s Super Insect additional teacher resources available as free downloadables – including an overview poster, 10 activity cards and a cross-curricular activity bonus.
+The Super Insects article has all of Countdown’s Super Insect teacher resources available as free downloadables – including an overview poster, 10 activity cards and a cross-curricular activity bonus.